IMF told that amid 'new mediocre' no room for mistakes by central banks

 His comments came after a stark message from former U.S. Treasury Secretary Larry Summers, who has long warned of the risks of "secular stagnation," or permanent damage to growth.
 Summers chided policymakers for relying on the same old tools to boost demand.

-"Traditional approaches of focusing on sound government finance, increased supply potential and the avoidance of inflation court disaster," he wrote in editorials published to coincide with the IMF conference.
+"Traditional approaches of focussing on sound government finance, increased supply potential and the avoidance of inflation court disaster," he wrote in editorials published to coincide with the IMF conference.

 "Moreover, the world’s principal tool for dealing with contraction — monetary policy — is largely played out."